 Okay…I don’t have the slightest idea how long it’s going to take for this story to take shape.
 Or how surreal it’s going to get.
-These few pages will take you into the landscape, Claire Aubuchon’s landscape, so I need to tell you a little about the girl, the real girl behind this story – who’s name was, well, Claire.
+These few pages will take you into the landscape, Claire Aubuchon’s landscape.
 You’ve read fragments of Claire in Vista Dome, but this will be another side of her story.
 And this is a draft…and I’m sure future revisions will alter the landscape a little…

 The Deep End of Your Dreams